Home

 Dear Shelly,

 Did you know that untreated sleep apnea causes clinical depression?
-Furthermore, the depression may worsen when you start the CPAP, because you have a difficult time adjusting to CPAP therapy.
+Furthermore, the depression may worsen when you start the CPAP because you have a difficult time adjusting to CPAP therapy.

 I'm telling you this to be clear that this is not unusual to have such difficult times instead of getting better.
-There are many patients with this kind of CPAP problems, but fortunately there are many solutions.
+There are many patients with this kind of CPAP problems, but fortunately, there are many solutions.

-Shelly, you just need someone to help you, because you've lost the power and the will to continue finding the right way to adjust to CPAP or finding an alternative.
+Shelly, you need someone to help you, because you've lost the power and the will to continue finding the right way to adjust to CPAP or finding an alternative.

 Do you know what is so unfair with this annoying CPAP treatment?
 Some people lose their will to continue finding a solution or asking for help, and they give up, waiting to die.